antondudakov/homebrew-meetings-notes/PRIVACY.md

 6. ✅ Works completely offline (after downloading models)
 7. ✅ You can delete everything by deleting a folder

-**Bottom line:** If you're looking for a truly private meeting transcription app, Meetins Notes is designed for you.
+**Bottom line:** If you're looking for a truly private meeting transcription app, Meetings Notes is designed for you.

 ---